akhan390/KDRI/README.md

 #### Models

 ##### Random Survival Forests
 Random Survival Forests was chosen over the original Cox regression model for the ability to avoid the proportional hazards constraint while maintaining interpretability.<sup>[7](https://humboldt-wi.github.io/blog/research/information_systems_1920/group2_survivalanalysis/#rsf)</sup> The model computes a random forest using the log-rank test as the splitting criterion.
-The cumulative hazard of the leaf nodes in each tree are calculated and averaged in the following ensemble.<sup>[7](https://humboldt-wi.github.io/blog/research/information_systems_1920/group2_survivalanalysis/#rsf)</sup>
+The cumulative hazard of the leaf nodes in each tree are calculated and averaged in the following ensemble.<sup>[7](https://humboldt-wi.github.io/blog/research/information_systems_1920/group2_survivalanalysis/#rsf)</sup> The `scikit-survival` package  created by Sebastian Pölsterl was used for Random Survival Forest modeling and model evaluation.<sup>[8](https://scikit-survival.readthedocs.io/en/latest/)</sup>

 ##### DeepSurv

-DeepSurv is a Cox Proportional Hazards deep neural network.<sup>[8](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-018-0482-1)</sup> It works by estimating each individual’s effect on their hazard rates with respect to parametrized weights of the network<sup>[7](https://humboldt-wi.github.io/blog/research/information_systems_1920/group2_survivalanalysis/#rsf)</sup>.
-After feature importances were determined from Random Survival Forests using `PermutationImportance`, features with non-zero weights were eliminated and the 33 remaining features were used in a DeepSurv model to attempt to improve predictive accuracy.
+DeepSurv is a Cox Proportional Hazards deep neural network.<sup>[9](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-018-0482-1)</sup> It works by estimating each individual’s effect on their hazard rates with respect to parametrized weights of the network<sup>[7](https://humboldt-wi.github.io/blog/research/information_systems_1920/group2_survivalanalysis/#rsf)</sup>.
+After determination of Random Survival Forests feature weights, features with non-zero weights were eliminated and the 33 remaining features were used in a DeepSurv model to attempt to improve predictive accuracy.
+The `CoxPH` method from the `Pycox` package created by Haavard Kvamme was utilized for DeepSurv modeling and evaluation.<sup>[10](https://github.com/havakv/pycox#references)</sup>

 #### Model Training